table of contents

 Amanda, a 36-year-old mother of one, and her wife first went to a cryobank in 2014.
 “We chose ours mostly because we liked the comprehensive medical background they do on each donor.
 They also offer facial maps, childhood photos, and voice recordings,” she writes.
 “We did our entire process online, which I very much enjoy.
 We browsed through many potential donors and found a few that most matched what we were looking for.”
 On top of all that, Amanda purchased additional info (medical history, childhood photos, and more) to narrow down their top three choices.

-It’s important to know which fertility treatment you’re planning on using so that the donor sperm samples can be prepared accordingly, before you pick it up or have it shipped to the facility of your choice.
+It’s important to know which fertility treatment you’re planning on using so that the donor sperm samples can be prepared appropriately before you pick them up or have them shipped to the facility of your choice.
 Intrauterine insemination (IUI) and in-vitro fertilization (IVF) require “washed” sperm, which some banks offer as an add-on service.
-Since intracervical insemination (ICI), or at-home insemination, is done without supervision by a fertility clinic, there aren’t regulations around the preparation of the sperm sample.
+Intracervical insemination (ICI) is done with frozen, unprocessed sperm that is thawed when ready to use.